 10 Sep 1942

 HMCS Sherbrooke (T/Lt J.A.M.
-Levesque, RCNR) picks up 39 survivors from the Norwegian tanker Sveve that was torpedoed and sunk by German U-boat U-96 in the North Atlantic in position 51°28'N, 28°30'W.
+Levesque, RCNR) picks up 39 survivors from the Norwegian tanker Sveve and 5 survivors from the Belgian merchant Elisabeth van Belgie that were torpedoed and sunk by German U-boat U-96 from the convoy ON-127 in the North Atlantic.